Principle 1: Board of Directors’ Conduct of Affairs

 Principle 3: Chairman and Chief Executive Officer

 GIL has a non-executive, non-independent Chairman of the Board.
-Mr Boon Swan Foo is considered non-independent because he holds 13.31% of the shares in GIL as at 9 March 2018.
+Mr Boon Swan Foo is considered non-independent because he is a substantial shareholder of the company.
 Furthermore, Mr Boon Swan Foo is also the ultimate beneficial owner and Chairman and Chief Executive Officer of SICIM, the Manager of GIL.

 There is no Chief Executive Officer given that GIL has appointed the Manager.
 The Chairman is also the Chief Executive Officer of the Manager.